Prayer at Jordan-Hare: Aftermath

 The play was featured on SportsCenter that evening as ESPN's top play of the day in the world of sports.
 Murray commented on the loss to Auburn stating, "It's like a nightmare.
 This is going to be a tough one to get over."

 One week later, as Georgia hosted Kentucky with 2:17 left in the 1st half, Murray suffered a torn ACL, ending his college career.

 Auburn's victory propelled them into the AP top five over the next week.
 On the same day, #4 ranked Stanford was upset by unranked USC 20-17, allowing Auburn to be promoted to #6 in the subsequent AP Poll.
 The following Saturday during Auburn's bye week, two upsets occurred by a combined 58 points when unranked Arizona knocked off #5 ranked Oregon and #10 Oklahoma State defeated #3 Baylor.
 Auburn was promoted to #4 in the AP Poll as a result.

 This loss, combined with South Carolina's victory over Florida the same day, knocked Georgia out of contention for the SEC East title.
 Georgia would fall out of the BCS standings and most of the major polls after this loss, and a win over unranked Kentucky the next week was not enough to get the team back in the rankings.
 With backup QB Hutson Mason making his first start for Georgia in their season-ending in-state rivalry with Georgia Tech, Georgia won 41-34 in double overtime.
 Georgia finished the regular season at #23 on the AP poll and #22 on the BCS standings, and was defeated by Nebraska 24-19 in the 2014 Gator Bowl.

 In their next game, Auburn hosted in-state rival and #1 ranked Alabama in the season-ending Iron Bowl, whose winner would also clinch the SEC's western division.
 Tied 28-28 with one second remaining in regulation, Alabama attempted to kick a game-winning field goal, but it fell short and was caught by Chris Davis, who returned it for a 100-yard touchdown to win the game 34-28.
 Auburn went on to beat Missouri in the 2013 SEC Championship Game.
 This win, along with #10 Michigan State defeating the #2 Ohio State in the Big Ten championship, pushed Auburn to #2 in the BCS rankings, and faced the #1 Florida State Seminoles in the 2014 BCS National Championship Game (where Auburn lost 34-31, ending the SEC's seven-year national championship reign).

+A similar play known as the Hail Maryland happened during Week 8 of the 2024 NFL season between the Washington Commanders and Chicago Bears where the Commanders won after catching a Hail Mary pass in the end zone that was deflected by a Bears player at the goal line as time expired.